nuka-coder/nuka-coder/README.md

 ### About

-I'm a **Web Developer** at [@LevelAgency](https://github.com/LevelAgency) working to make technology that solves **real-world problems**, design creative websites that elevate user experience, and build community while exchanging ideas.
+I'm a **Full Stack Developer** working to make technology that solves **real-world problems**, design creative websites that elevate user experience, and build community while exchanging ideas.

 ---